apptentive/apptentive-ios/docs/APIChanges.md

 This document tracks changes to the API between versions.

+# 1.1.0

+We added a method for users who only want to send feedback, not use the entire Message Center.

+## ATConnect

+* Added `@property useMessageCenter`

 # 1.0.1

 We have deprecated a few methods and added some new methods where appropriate.